jlhutch/pylru/README.txt

     cached.clear()      # Remove all items from the store and cache.

-    cached.sync()       # Make the store and cache consistant.
+    cached.sync()       # Make the store and cache consistent.
 Write all
                         # cached changes to the store that have not been
                         # yet.